We have a bunch of man-children in the White House.

 Great.

-I've been listening to you for about 17 years, and today's the first time I've attempted a call and I got through.
+I've been listening to you for about 17 years, and today's the first time I've attempted a call, and I got through.

 Congratulations.

-That's a that's a major accomplishment.
+That's a major accomplishment.

-Listen, while we're asking the president for apologies, I think the president should should apologize to all those brave men and women he's committed to the battlefields of Afghanistan.
+Listen, while we're asking the president for apologies, I think the president should apologize to all those brave men and women he's committed to the battlefields of Afghanistan.

 For him to suggest that victory isn't his objective, let me ask you this.